 Three criteria were identified as necessary to make an alternative reasonable: (1) environmental, (2) political/public concerns, and (3) mission compatibility.
-Each alternative was classified as "meets" or "does not meet" for each of the criteria (Joint Guam Program Office [JGPO] Main Cantonment Info Brief Inputs v3 [draft] 2008 [JGPO 2008a]):
+Each alternative was classified as "meets" or "does not meet" for each of the criteria (JGPO Main Cantonment Info Brief Inputs v3 [draft] 2008 [JGPO 2008]):

 - 1. Environmental.
 Alternative does not meet criteria if there are overwhelming negative environmental impacts, particularly in relationship to essential habitat as determined by informal consultations with environmental regulatory agencies.
 In this case, the alternative would be modified to reduce these impacts as much as possible. - 2.
 Political/public concerns.
-Alternative does not meet criteria if through ongoing discussions with Congresswoman Madeline Bordallo and GovGuam officials, it is mutually agreed that public opposition, which is factually based, would prevent program execution and harmonious relations between DoD and the community. - 3.
+Alternative does not meet criteria if there are issues that would cause overwhelming and inescapable lack of public support that would prevent program execution and harmonious relations between DoD and the community, as determined through ongoing discussions with representatives from the GovGuam and/or with Congresswoman Madeline Bordallo and her senior staff and other members of the Guam community. - 3.
 Mission compatibility.
 Alternative does not meet criteria if it would be significantly detrimental to Marine Corps operations, readiness and mission.
 This evaluation was based on a Marine Corps evaluation of effects of the alternative on Marine Corps readiness as evaluated by leadership and operational commanders' professional judgment.